guyathomas/guythomas.me/content/the-frontend-interview/question-bank/seven-segment-led/index.md

 ## Clarifying Questions

 - 12-hour or 24-hour clock?
 24-hour.
-(If candidate wants to be a 12-hour clock, they can too)
-- Should I show seconds too?
-Not required.
-- Can I use HTML/SVG/Canvas/Flexbox/WebGL etc?
-Any frontend rendering technology is game.
+- Can HTML/SVG/Canvas/Flexbox/WebGL be used?
+Any frontend rendering technology is okay.
-- How should I handle single-digit numbers (like the "1" in "1:00")?
+- How should single-digit numbers be formatted (like the "1" in "1:00")?
 The tens digit should be a zero: "01:00"
-- Do I need to render the colon in between the hours and the seconds?
-Not required.
+- Does the colon need to be rendered?
+Optional, if there's time at the end.
 - How accurate should the clock be?
-Accurate to within +/- 1 second of system clock, meaning the solution should update at least every second.
+Update at least every second.

 ## Evaluation Criteria

 - Using a map of on/off states for each number
 - Recognizing the digit component and re-using it instead of repeating code
-- Using Date object properly
+- Using Date object properly ( looking at docs is fine )
 - Clearing up the interval once component is deleted